theuerc/Website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 ## Garbage Collection

-Old, unused workspaces are automatically deleted.

-Unused workspaces are deleted on a schedule.
-There is no fixed amount of workspaces that are kept by Gitpod.
-To know exactly how long your past workspaces will be kept, a message is displayed at the top of the [workspaces list](https://gitpod.io/workspaces/) in your dashboard.
-Restarting a workspace resets the day counter for this particular workspace.
+Unused or inactive workspaces are automatically deleted after 14 days.
+A message is also displayed at the bottom of the [workspaces list](https://gitpod.io/workspaces/) within the `Inactive Workspaces` panel in your dashboard.
+Restarting a workspace resets the day counter for that particular workspace.

 To prevent a workspace from being deleted, you can pin it in your [list of workspaces](https://gitpod.io/workspaces/).
 Pinned workspaces are kept forever.